loomster321/workflow-father/ScriptStructureCritic.md

 ## Available Tools

 - **Critic Calculator Tool:** For duration estimation and quantitative checks (e.g., estimated_duration calculation)
-- **Critic Logging Tool:** For recording key events, tool usage, decisions, and evaluation outcomes throughout the review process.
+- **Logging Tool:** For recording key events, tool usage, decisions, and evaluation outcomes throughout the review process.
 Log entries should include event type, thought process, tool usage, decisions, and timestamp.

 ---

 ## Evaluation Process

-1. **Log the start of processing**: At the start of processing, call the Critic Logging Tool with:
+1. **Log the start of processing**: At the start of processing, call the Logging Tool with:
    - agent_name: "Script Structure Critic"
    - event_type: "start_processing"
    - event_data:
-     - thought_process: "Starting evaluation of script structure"
+     - message: "Started evaluation of script structure"
-     - decisions: ["Will evaluate against all criteria"]
+     - input: the top-level input JSON object (the full script structure)
-   - segment_label: "" (empty string for global events)
+   - segment_label: ""

 2. **Validate Input Structure**:
    - Ensure all required hierarchy levels and fields are present according to the schema
    - Check for missing, empty, or placeholder fields with LOW_CONFIDENCE flags
    - Verify the recursive structure for all levels, using the `segments` array for nesting
-   - After completing validation, call the Critic Logging Tool with:
+   - After completing validation, call the Logging Tool with:
      - agent_name: "Script Structure Critic"
      - event_type: "validation_check"
      - event_data:
-       - thought_process: "Completed structural validation of script hierarchy"
+       - message: "Completed structural validation of script hierarchy"
-       - decisions: ["Structure is valid", "No missing required fields"]
+       - input: the relevant nested JSON object for the validated segment or structure (e.g., the act, sequence, scene, or shot being validated)
-     - segment_label: "" (or the relevant segment label if applicable)
+     - segment_label: ""

 3. **Apply Evaluation Criteria**:
    - Assess the structure using the following criteria: